iampatrickbrinksma/GeocodingInFieldService/README.md

     }

 This allows you to use geocoding for an object with customer address fields as well instead of using an address compound field.

+## Bulk Operations

+The Google Geocoding API allows you to request geocodes for a single address per API call.
+Salesforce allows 100 callouts per transaction.
+The Salesforce Maps bulk API allows up to 50 addresses per API call.
+To allow for larger chunk sizes the queueable classes that perform the geocoding logic will be chained once the chunk size is larger than the 100 or 50 records (addresses)

 # Google API Showcase